komaldevliya2624/DSA-Series/Array/README.md

 - Find largest and smallest elements in an array
 - Find second largest and second smallest elements in an array
 - Reverse of an array
-- Left roration in an array by k places
+- Left rotation in an array by k places
+     - Using temporary array method
-- Right roration in an array by k places
+- Right rotation in an array by k places
+     - Using three-reverse method